 Financial Resolution #1: Pay Yourself First

-If you really want to prioritize saving, make sure to set aside money each month – no ifs, ands, or buts.
-It can be money for an emergency fund, an investment you want to make for your retirement account, or a large purchase goal, like a house.
+If you really want to prioritize saving, make sure to set aside money each month.
+It can be for an emergency fund, an investment you want to make for your retirement account, or a large financial goal like a house.

 With this in mind, create a plan for how much you want to save each month.
 Paying yourself first means that saving is an obligation, not an option.
 Think of it like another bill you have to pay — the most important one!

 Determine how much of your monthly income you want to set aside for yourself.
 Then, make it automatic, so you never have to think twice about it.
 Whether it’s a direct deposit into a certain savings account or an automatic contribution toward your retirement fund, paying yourself first brings big dividends over time.
 And speaking of retirement funds…

 Financial Resolution #2: Save for Retirement

 Even if your retirement is decades away, it’s never too early to start saving.
 In fact, the earlier you start, the bigger the benefits due to the power of compounding interest.

 If you’re already contributing through your employer’s retirement option, great!
 And if your employer offers a matching contribution, make sure you’re contributing the maximum amount they’ll match — otherwise, you’re leaving money on the table.